IBMStreams/sample.netflow/README.md

 ### Command line build

 Clone the repository or download the source archive.
-Move to the project directories NetflowCollector, NetflowStore, NetflowStoreCollector, NetflowViewer.
-Execute command `make`.
+Move to the project directories NetflowViewerCollector, NetflowViewer, NetflowStore or NetflowStoreCollector and execute command `make`.

 The build scripts assume that the toolkits are installed in ${STREAMS_INSTALL}/toolkits/ You can overwrite the default toolkit locations by setting environments STREAMS_NETWORK_TOOLKIT, STREAMS_INET_TOOLKIT, STREAMS_INETSERVER_TOOLKIT and STREAMS_JDBC_TOOLKIT